 I have been a long time non-lover of pinot grigio.
 (See here).
 I’ve tried a lot, even Alto Adiges, and I am still not keen.
 I’d rather drink something made from another grape.

 So if you are a fan of pinot grigio, I recommend you consider trying some pinot gris and expand your taste buds with that.
 And if you are not a fan of pinot grigio, do the same!
-You may find you like what the Alsatians (and Americans) can do with it.
+You may find you like what the Alsatians (and Americans) can make with the grape.